(We still have significant progress to make on this front, however.)

 Stimulating this area with a come-hither motion with one or two fingers, while simultaneously stimulating the external clitoral Glans, is the ticket.
 As our founder and CEO always says, this takes some know-how and a few toys or a very talented partner.
 That is until she, and our brilliant team of engineers, created Osé.

-Osé accomplishes all of this in a single, hands-free design.
-Utilizing our proprietary pneumatic system, Osé adapts to your personal anatomy, expanding to hit all the right spots, and staying put during play.
+Osé accomplishes all of this in a single design.
+Osé adapts to your personal anatomy to hit all the right spots during play.
 It was designed to help you learn about and enjoy your body.

 There you have it.
 Blended orgasms are the result of a comprehensive approach to clitoral stimulation.
 What do you think?
 Will you be doing some exploring of your own?